Capabilities and Evaluation Biases of Large Language Models in Classical Chinese Poetry Generation: A Case Study on Tang Poetry: Abstract

 \section{Abstract}

 Large Language Models (LLMs) are increasingly applied to creative domains, yet their performance in classical Chinese poetry generation and evaluation remains poorly understood.
 We propose a three-step evaluation framework that combines computational metrics, LLM-as-a-judge assessment, and human expert validation.
-Using this framework, we evaluate six state-of-the-art LLMs across multiple dimensions of poetic quality, including themes, emotions, imagery, form, and style.
-Our analysis reveals systematic generation and evaluation biases: LLMs exhibit ``echo chamber'' effects when assessing creative quality, often converging on flawed standards that diverge from human judgments.
-These findings highlight both the potential and limitations of current capabilities of LLMs as proxy for literacy generation and the limited evaluation practices, thereby demonstrating the continued need of hybrid validation from both humans and models in culturally and technically complex creative tasks.\footnote{We release our code and generated poems at \url{https://github.com/boleima/Tang-Poetry}.}
+Using this framework, we evaluate six state-of-the-art LLMs across multiple dimensions of poetic quality, including themes, emotions, imagery, form, and style, in the context of Tang poetry (\begin{CJK}{UTF8}{gbsn}唐诗\end{CJK}) generation.
+Our analysis reveals a critical ``echo chamber'' effect: LLMs systematically overrate machine-generated poems that mimic statistical patterns yet fail strict prosodic rules, diverging significantly from human expert judgments.
+These findings underscore the limitations of using LLMs as standalone evaluators for culturally complex tasks, highlighting the necessity of hybrid human-model validation frameworks.\footnote{We release our code and generated poems at \url{https://github.com/boleima/Tang-Poetry}.}